DidelotK/my_servers/docs/pre-configure-servers-with-ansible.md

-## Launch servers initialization (controller + webserver)
+## Launch servers initialization (manager + webserver)

-This playbook will setup the admin and add the ssh key to make controllers deploy in webapp created before
+This playbook will setup the admin and add the ssh key to make managers deploy in webapp created before

 ```bash
 cd ansible
 ansible-playbook -i inventory --ask-sudo-pass --ask-vault-pass site.init.yml
 ```

-## Launch servers configuration (controller + webserver)
+## Launch servers configuration (manager + webserver)

-This playbook will configure the following in the controller:
+This playbook will configure the following in the manager:

     - Install pip
     - Install docker